YUUU23/GSOC25-ChromeTheme/README.md

 # GSOC25-ChromeTheme: Banana Milk 🍌🥛

-A warm, modernistic Google Chrome theme for the starter task of GSOC25 Chromium.
+A warm, modernistic Google Chrome theme for the starter task of GSOC25 Chromium: Add 3rd Party Theme Support for Tab Groups.
 This Chrome theme is inspired by the popular Korean banana milk brand Binggrae.

 ## Theme Preview